chart21/hpmpc/README.md

 ## Getting Started

 The only dependency is OpenSSL.
-Install on your target system, for instance via ```apt install libssl-dev``` You can select a protocol and function in the file config.h.
+Install on your target system, for instance via ```apt install libssl-dev``` You can select a protocol and function in the file `config.h`.
 The following commands are a quick way to compile the current configuration for 3 players and run all executables locally.
 > ./scripts/config.sh -p all3